wp-plugins/cp-import/readme.txt

 == Acknowledgements ==

 I'd like to thank Brian Schlansky for documentating the Miami Hurricane's move from CP to Wordpress.
 I'd have been lost without it.

+Also, thanks to Daniel Bachhuber of CoPress for the publicity and feature requests.

 Lastly, Thank Wordpress, for developing such a customizable publishing platform.